LenaZaitseva/chat/README.md

 # chat
-repository for final course project
+repository for the final course project